AGRIVOLTAIC INFRASTRUCTURE

 ATLANTIC CANADA

-EnergyLane brings proven international technology, optimized for North Atlantic climate, potato crops, and provincial grid architecture.
-First institutional deployment in PEI.
+EnergyLane adapts proven international agrivoltaic technology for the North Atlantic climate, potato crops, and provincial grid architecture.

 KEY INSIGHT